History of taxation in the United Kingdom: Eleven days added to prevent loss of tax?

 Some commentators, such as Philip (1921), have suggested the government added eleven days to the end of the tax year which began on 26 March 1752.
 They say this was done to avoid the loss of tax which they believe would otherwise have been caused by the omission of eleven days in September 1752.
-The Inland Revenue took this view in 1999 in a note issued on the 200th anniversary of the introduction of income tax in 1799.
+The Inland Revenue took this view in 1999 in a (subsequently deleted) note issued on the 200th anniversary of the introduction of income tax in 1799.

 In fact the British tax authorities did not add eleven days to the end of the tax year which began on 26 March 1752.
 They did not need to add eleven days because the taxes charged by the year captured artificial, deemed income, and not actual income.
 For Land Tax, the more important of the two, the amounts taxed were fixed sums linked to the market rental value of property in 1692 when the tax was introduced.
 For Window Tax it was so much per window.
 The same tax was due regardless of the year length.
 Window Tax was a permanent tax and its year did not change until 1758 when the tax was recast and the tax year moved by eleven days to run "from" 5 April.
 That meant a year which began on 6 April because of Sir Edward Coke's 1628 interpretation rule.

 The Land Tax year never changed after 1752 and continued to run "from" 25 March (Lady Day).
 The entire Land Tax code, running to 80 pages, was re-enacted every year until 1798 when it was made permanent.
 Hence there was ample opportunity to revise the date on which the Land Tax year began but no change was made.

 Online editions of British statutes generally omit the annual Land Tax Acts because of their transitory nature.
 The National Archives at Kew holds printed statute series which include copies of all the Land Tax Acts.
 However, a few Land Tax Acts are available online including the last annual Land Tax Act for the year from 25 March 1798.
 The 1798 Act uses the standard "from" formula and says in section 2: